jessicay1464/cyoa-time-traveling/README.md

 ---
 Click Here to [Begin](athome.md) your Adventure
-![Image to time Traveling](https://upload.wikimedia.org/wikipedia/commons/a/a6/Time-Travel.jpg) Click Here to see our [diagram](https://docs.google.com/drawings/d/1uAtatOaaiB3yOtHs_BnxdaxDdOi6T5mq1IYlaeizSu4/edit?usp=sharing) for the adventure
+![Image to time Traveling](https://upload.wikimedia.org/wikipedia/commons/a/a6/Time-Travel.jpg) Click Here to see our [diagram](https://docs.google.com/drawings/d/1uAtatOaaiB3yOtHs_BnxdaxDdOi6T5mq1IYlaeizSu4/edit?usp=sharing) for the adventure.
 Made by Jessica Y and Diego C